This is the website repository of some cool stuff I did on the radio and on the television.

 Michael Palin and me, KCRW studios, 1988

 The best luxury of all, of course, was the freedom I was given at KCRW.
 I produced and edited the shows alone in a small studio, and when I was finished, I put the reel of tape in a box on a shelf in a closet.
 Just before airtime, the engineer would take the tape out of the box and put it on the air.
 It was that simple.
 No notes, no critiques, no alterations asked for.
 That sort of trust is so rare, and was precious to me.
 I never took it for granted, and tried hard to deserve it.
-Though it's not the same station now, supporting KCRW isn't a bad idea, and you can find them at 89.9 on your FM dial in Los Angeles, or here on the web.

 Because I put the show together alone in that small room, and rarely listened to it when it was being broadcast, it always surprised me when I'd meet listeners who'd mention something they'd heard in it.
 I always felt like saying, "Where were you, hiding under the desk?"